Singapore is an impatient nation.

 So basically, a faster website is for the most part about improving the online experience of users.

-About Conversion, different reports indicate that close to a half of online visitors will immediately hit the exit button upon visiting a site and finding it taking longer than three seconds to pop up.
+About Conversion, different reports indicate that close to half of online visitors will immediately hit the exit button upon visiting a site and find it takes longer than three seconds to pop up.

 How Is Loading Speed Measured?

-A typical website has so many webpages, each comprising of so many elements.
+A typical website has so many web pages, each comprising so many elements.
 These elements load individually — NOT at once as many people like to assume.

 The Average Load Time of Top-rated Websites in Singapore

-Otherwise referred to as Speed Index, this is the amount of time a site will take until all of its visible content are clearly display on a web browser.
+Otherwise referred to as Speed Index, this is the amount of time a site will take until all of its visible content is clearly displayed on a web browser.
 The lower your speed index, the faster your site loads.

 To prepare the table, we had to start by picking a top-rated website in each industry by running a simple Google search.
 We then ran the site on Similarweb to come up with a list of at least 5 similar Singapore sites in each industry.
 That would then be followed by us checking the speed index of each site and recording the results, and afterwards averaging the numbers to arrive at the load speed and page size figures we have.